gabrocheleau/merkle-patricia-trees-examples/README.md

-# Merkle Patricia Trees in Ethereum - An Interactive Tutorial using JavaScript
+# Ethereum's Merkle Patricia Trees

+## An Interactive Tutorial using JavaScript

 Patricia Merkle Trees are the fundamental data structure on which Ethereum is built.
 In this tutorial, we will explore the inner workings of Ethereum's Patricia Merkle Trees, using follow-along examples written in JavaScript.
+This tutorial uses the excellent ["merkle-patricia-tree"](https://github.com/ethereumjs/merkle-patricia-tree) library built by the ethereumjs team.

 ## Preliminary information